-In 2021 ACRE launches the Chicago Arts Census, the first ever first comprehensive, cross-discipline data collection effort created by and with the art workers of Chicago.
+In 2021 ACRE launches the Chicago Arts Census, a comprehensive, cross-discipline data collection effort created by and with the art workers of Chicago.

 The Census is built to amplify our voices as art workers in Chicago, serve as an advocacy tool fighting for better working, living, and making conditions, and create opportunities for coalition-building across the art sector of Chicago.

-The Chicago Arts Census is generously supported by The Walder Foundation and The Arts Work Fund Think Grant and developed in partnership with Annas.
+The Chicago Arts Census is developed in partnership with Annas, and generously supported by the Walder Foundation, Arts Work Fund, Builders Initiative and the Chrysalis Project, supported by the Andrew W. Mellon Foundation and hosted by Fractured Atlas.
 The Census serves ACRE's mission of advancing new means of support for artists through socially engaged, community-centered programs and initiatives.

-To learn more, ask questions, offer thoughts, or get involved, please contact us at email@example.com
+To learn more, ask questions, offer thoughts, or get involved, please contact Programs Director Tiffany Johnson at firstname.lastname@example.org